-Responsible Packaging Management is a process that follows the entire lifecycle of a container.
-Its purpose is to address economic, legal and regulatory concerns associated with container use.
+Responsible Packaging Management is a process that follows the entire life cycle of a package or container.
+Its purpose is to address economic, legal and regulatory concerns associated with packaging and container use.

 Today we live under ever increasing standards of environmental responsibility, conservation of natural resources and need to address climate change.
 All forms of packaging are being re-examined to enhance reuse and recyclability.
 Environmental damage resulting from improper disposal of used packaging, as well as the contents residues - is no longer tolerated.